Consulate General of France, Jerusalem: Restoring the status quo

 Despite the official end of the French protectorate and a lesser role recognized by the ruling authority in Palestine, France was not inclined to diminish its influence in the region.
 Dominique Trimbur wrote "Paris and its representatives acted as if France still occupied the place of protective power which it had at the time of the Ottoman Empire."
 France sought to restore its traditional role in Palestine, to protect the Catholic communities.
 Dominique Trimbur stresses the role of Amédée Outrey, Consul General of France in Jerusalem from 1938 to 1941, in restoring the status quo: "for him, it (was) first of all a matter of serving as the arbitrator of the communities and of avoiding absolutely any British interference in their affairs."
-Through the restoration of buildings (Abbey of Abu Ghosh), maneuvers to have posts of responsibility appointed to French people, and the attribution of medals to the directors of seminars devoted to France, Outrée tried to restore France's historic dominance.
+Through the restoration of buildings (Abbey of Abu Ghosh), maneuvers to have French citizens appointed to positions of responsibility, and the attribution of medals to the directors of seminars devoted to France, Outrée tried to restore France's historic dominance.